VoxeLibre/VoxeLibre/mods/ITEMS/vl_projectile/api.md

 Arguments:

-* `entity_name`: The name the entity will be refered to by the minetest engine
+* `entity_name`: The name the entity will be refered to by the Luanti engine
 * `def`: Projectile defintion.
-Supports all fields that standard minetest entities support.
+Supports all fields that standard Luanti entities support.
          Must include the field `_vl_projectile` for projectile-specific behaviors.
 These are the supported
 	    fields:
   * `ignore_gravity`: if true, the projectile will not be affected by gravity